wathigo/Near-Earth-Objects-Visualizer/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/39b4f674-839f-452f-9622-e2ea18b1579c/deploy-status)](https://app.netlify.com/sites/neows-api-visualizer/deploys)

-# Near Earth Objects Vizualizer
+# Near Earth Objects Visualizer
 There have been speculations of a possible collision between earth and asteroids.
 [NASA NeoWs API](https://api.nasa.gov/neo/?api_key=DEMO_KEY) provides data collected by satellites it,s numerous and can become difficult to analyze.
 Near-Earth Objects Visualizer comes in to solve this issue.
 The data can be presented graphically by recreating space using web technologies such as [webgl](https://get.webgl.org/) and [threejs](https://threejs.org/).

 The live version can be found [here](https://neows-api-visualizer.netlify.app/).